 Emergency Contraception and Morning-After Pills

 Having unprotected sexual intercourse, or can be a great cause of concern for most women, especially if one is not yet ready for a baby.
 The emotional distress can be even more so with a failed contraception which can be nerve-wrecking.
-Fortunately, there are emergency contraceptive pills (morning-after pill) which has proven to be highly effective and safe in the prevention of unplanned pregnancies.
+Fortunately, there are emergency contraceptive pills (morning-after pills) which has proven to be highly effective and safe in the prevention of unplanned pregnancies.

 Morning-after pills can help prevent pregnancy if you: